paldhous/ucb/2018/dataviz/md/class7.md

 	- `min(x)` Find the minimum value.
 	- `sum(x)` Add all the values together.
 	- `n()` Count the number of records.
 Here there isn't a variable in the brackets of the function, because the number of records applies to all variables.
-	- `n_distinct(x`) Count the number of unique values in variable `x`.
+	- `n_distinct(x)` Count the number of unique values in variable `x`.
 - `mutate` Create new column(s) in the data, or change existing column(s).
 - `rename` Rename column(s).
-- `bind_rows` Merge two or more data frames into one, combining data from columns with the same name.
+- `bind_rows` Append one data data frame to another, combining data from columns with the same name.

 There are also various functions to **join** data, which we will explore below.